“The wonders of two Xanax and a vodka orange juice.”

 I hate first person narratives.
 Just putting that out there.
 Despite the bloated plot, of book one of five, the descriptive language wasn’t half bad but there is just too much happening here.
 The overabundant use of the word “and” is annoying, but I can kind of overlook that.
 The run on sentences were a little too much though.

 “Dori ran to Blake’s aid and began pounding her fists against the back of the man choking him to death.
 Another tentacle sprang from the sleeve in the attacker’s jacket and grabbed her by the throat and lifted her into the air.
 Dori’s feet kicked briefly before she was flung over the edge screaming into the sea.”

 “And then something unexpected happened.
 Long slippery probes of flesh that kissed my skin with tiny mouths began joining in, helping me find the areas in my pussy and breasts where the electric current building up could find release.”

-The tentacle erotica is so haphazardly tacked onto this story that I feel the author had several ideas for several novels and just thought “fuck it!”.
+The tentacle erotica is so haphazardly tacked onto this story that I feel the author had several ideas for several novels and just thought “fuck it!” and tossed it a in together to make a bizarre literary salad.
 I dont know about you but when I decide to read a book called Tentacle Lord, I’m reading it for the Tentacle Lord Erotica, and this book gave me nothing.
 There was one instance of dub-con and one other sex scene in between all this plot but no erotica to be found.